-All of the questions below refer to the song "Bali Ha'i," which starts on page 45 of the online score.
+All of the questions below refer to the song "Bali Ha'i," which is on pages 45-50 of the online score.
 When identifying locations, feel free to use measure numbers or specific lyrics (as long as they're sufficiently clear).

-- 1. What is Bali Ha'i literally (in this fictional context) and why would many sailors like to visit? - 2.
+- 1. What is Bali Ha'i literally (in this fictional context), and why would many sailors like to visit? - 2.
 Metaphorically, what does Bali Ha'i seem to represent?
-(Be sure to consider the song lyrics in addition to Michener's story.) - 3.
-How does the music convey a general sense of Bali Ha'i and specific images in the lyrics?
+(Be sure to consider both the song lyrics and the libretto as a whole.) - 3.
+How does the music convey a general sense (literal and/or metaphorical) of Bali Ha'i and specific images in the lyrics?
 Consider both the song itself and the underscoring that leads into it ("Mary and Lootellan," starting on page 44 of the online score).
 Your answer should be fairly detailed, pointing out particular musical features.

-- 4. Provide a harmonic analysis for the following passages: - A. measures 20-24 ("day" to second iteration of "away")
+4. Provide a harmonic analysis for the following passages:

+A. measures 20-24 ("day" to second iteration of "away")